-The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing either in September 2019 for students seeking funding, or at any point in the academic year for self-funded students.
-The deadline for funded applications is 31 January 2019.
+The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing in September 2022.

 1) Numerical relativity is a rapidly developing field.
 The development of black-hole simulations has been revolutionary, and their predictions were recently confirmed with the detection of gravitational waves by LIGO.
-The next expected source, neutron-star binaries, was detected very recently, but their simulation is more complicated, as one needs to model relativistic fluids in curved spacetime, and the behaviour of matter under the extreme conditions found in neutron-star cores.
+The next expected source, neutron-star binaries, was detected recently, but their simulation is more complicated, as one needs to model relativistic fluids in curved spacetime, and the behaviour of matter under the extreme conditions found in neutron-star cores.
 In this project, one will use methods familiar from classical (Lagrangian or Hamiltonian) mechanics, to model fluids.
 One finds that a seemingly complex hydrodynamic problem can be reduced to solving a non-linear scalar wave equation.
 This powerful approach allows one to accurately model oscillating stars or radiating binaries, some of the most promising sources expected to be observed in the next LIGO science runs.

 2) Moreover, a principal goal of the planned space-based LISA detector is to observe the inspiral of stellar-size black holes orbiting supermassive black holes.
 Detection and parameter estimation require accurate waveforms associated with generic orbits, that are most efficiently computed within a perturbative expansion.
 The prospective students will join the LISA Consortium and participate in source modelling.
 The focus will be on the development of novel collocation methods for numerically evolving PDEs with time-domain gravitational self-force computation in a radiation gauge to construct high-precision gravitational waveforms.